IsmaelBortoluzzi/Risc-V-Interpreter/README.md

       lw a0, 0(a0)
       lw a1, 0(a1)

       jal floorDiv

 	  la t0, RESULT
 	  sw a0, 0(t0)

+	  la t0, REMAINDER
+	  sw a1, 0(t0)

-      addi a7, zero, 10
+      li a7, 10
       ecall

     floorDiv:
         blt a0, zero, normUp
-      addi t5, zero, 0
+        li t5, 0

     afterNormUp:
         blt a1, zero, normBottom
-      addi t6, zero, 0
+        li t6, 0

     afterNormBottom:
-      addi t0, zero, 0
+        li t0, 0

         j while

     normUp:
-      xori a0, a0, -1
-      addi a0, a0, 1
+        sub a0, zero, a0

-      addi t5, zero, 1
+        li t5, 1

         j afterNormUp

     normBottom:
-      xori a1, a1, -1
-      addi a1, a1, 1
+        sub a1, zero, a1

-      addi t6, zero, 1
+        li t6, 1

         j afterNormBottom

     while:
         blt a0, a1, endWhile
         sub a0, a0, a1

         addi t0, t0, 1

         j while

     endWhile:
         xor t1, t5, t6
         bgt t1, zero, changeSign
         j endFloorDiv

     changeSign:
-      xori t0, t0, -1
-      addi t0, t0, 1
+        sub t0, zero, t0

     endFloorDiv:
-      addi a1, a0, 0
-      addi a0, t0, 0

-      jalr zero, ra, 0
+        mv a1, a0
+        mv a0, t0

+        ret

 ## Instructions Supported
     // R-type